12 TikTok Food Influencers to Partner With in 2025

 Visual Storytelling

-Food and cooking are two of the most visual niches on social media, making TikTok a perfect fit.
-The short-form video format is ideal for showcasing mouth-watering recipes, kitchen hacks, and dining experiences.
+Food and cooking are among the most visual niches on social media.
+The short-form video format is ideal for showcasing delicious recipes, kitchen hacks, and dining experiences — turning even a simple dish into something worth sharing.

 Creator Authenticity and Consumer Trust